 Once established on the new campus, the school began realizing another strategic initiative, the creation of a middle school to complement the elementary program.
 To fulfill its mission of serving gifted students, the Board of Trustees and administration concluded that the ideal configuration of the school was a kindergarten through eighth grade program.
 Consequently, it eliminated the pre-kindergarten program in 2008-2009 and began managing to an ultimate model of two sections per grade level, kindergarten through eighth grade.
 Open Window is the only Northwest Association of Independent Schools (NWAIS) accredited K-8 independent school on the Eastside designed to serve the needs of gifted learners and is acknowledged as one of the country's leaders in the field of Gifted Education.

 Guided by a single mission, the school is organized into lower and middle school divisions.
 Lower school consists of kindergarten through fourth grade in homeroom classes with a lead homeroom teacher and full-time associate teacher.
 Open Window has one of the largest middle schools among independent schools in the region and is organized by academic disciplines for grades five through eight.
 In addition to core academic programs, students receive art, drama, music, physical education, technology and Spanish language instruction.

 Open Window is well known for its use of technology to enhance student learning.
 Director of Strategic Innovation Adrienne Gifford was named Northwest Council for Computer Education (NCCE) Technology Leader of the Year in 2016.
 Middle school student teams have designed smart phone apps that have won "Best in Nation" and "Best in Region" awards in the 2014 and 2016 Verizon App Challenge.
-During the 2015-16 school year and again in 2019-20, Open Window was one of 21 schools in the United States and Canada invited to participate in the Student Spaceflight Experiments Program.
+During the 2015-16 school year and again in 2019-20, Open Window was one of 20-30 schools in the United States and Canada invited to participate in the Student Spaceflight Experiments Program.
 Working in collaborative teams, fourth through eighth grade students designed micro-gravity experiments and an outside panel of researchers chose one of the seventh grade experiments to be conducted on the International Space Station.